VietAnh188/petsocialnetwork/README.md

     npm start
     ```

--   `Step 5`: Go to frontend file and run it:
+-   `Step 5`: Go to frontend folder and run it:

     ```sh
     yarn start